hmallen/lorenzbot/README.md

 5) If you use '--withdraw' option, it will send to MY Stellar Lumens wallet unless you change the address at the top of 'lorenzbot.py'

 TO DO:
+- Add some form of "heartbeat" for verification of program run status
 - Verify proper order of dynamic amount calculation to prevent hanging/missed trades
 - Add projected STR profit if in accumulate mode
 - Removed view-only API keys and must restore if required